-Several key successes in year 2 of implementation were identified by the respondents.
+Several key successes in Year 2 of implementation were identified by the interview respondents.

 Some perceived successes were related to serving at risk children and families.

-- Almost all respondents referred to the program's ability to serve many children and families in the last year as the key success, enrolling and serving more than 200 children with scholarships in high-quality ECE programs. - Most respondents stated that they believed that parents were positively influenced by empowering them to make different choices than they would have without the scholarship funds (mentioned by both implementers and parents). - According to respondents who communicated directly with parents of children receiving scholarships, parents seemed proud about being proactive and were eager to find an ECE program that they thought was right for their child and their family.
-The respondents highlighted the importance of family choice and the respect that parents were given as individuals with the power to make choices for their children, a major feature of the vision underlying the scholarship program model. - As one respondent noted, a large success of the program was demonstrated in the fact that "parents were learning how to navigate the ECE system, how to do research, advocate for themselves and their children." - Other parent mentors and RCC staff mentioned that they gave parents a checklist which parents used to look for safe and high-quality ECE programs. - At least one ECE program director described hearing a change in the types of questions parents were asking about the program.
-These questions were more about what is going to happen in the child's environment, what kinds of activities will the child be exposed to, and so on.
-Staff noted this subtle change and viewed it as a positive effect of the scholarship program and the other community initiatives (e.g. Parent Aware).
+- Almost all respondents referred to the program's ability to serve many children and families in the last year as the key success, enrolling and serving more than 200 children with scholarships in high-quality ECE programs. - Most respondents stated that they believed that parents were positively influenced by being empowered to make different choices than they would have without the scholarship funds (mentioned by both implementers and parents). - According to respondents who communicated directly with parents of children receiving scholarships, parents seemed proud about being proactive and were eager to find an ECE program that they thought was right for their child and their family.
+The respondents highlighted the importance of family choice and the respect that parents were given as individuals with the power to make choices for their children, a major feature of the vision underlying the scholarship program model.